s-garg/dev-container-templates/README.md

 # Dev Container Templates

-Opinionated templates for consistent dev environments using **Dev Containers** (VS Code or GitHub Codespaces).
+Templates for consistent dev environments using **Dev Containers** (VS Code or GitHub Codespaces).
 Each branch targets a specific stack with sensible defaults—ideal for reproducible development.

 ---